adityam/filter/README.md

 By default, `\externalfilterinputfile` is set to `\jobname-<filter>.tmp`, where `<filter>` is the first argument of `\defineexternalfilter`.
-When `continue=yes` is set, `\externalfilterinputfile` equals `\jobname-<filter>-<n>.tmp`, where `<n>` is the number of filter environment that have appeared so far.
+When `continue=yes` is set, `\externalfilterinputfile` equals `\jobname-<filter>-<n>.tmp`, where `<n>` is the number of filter environments that have appeared so far.
 In this case,  a `\jobname-<filter>-<n>.tmp.md5` file, which stores the `md5` sum of the input file` is also created.